lale-help/lale-help/README.md

 ### Dealing with the pros and cons

-### Be humble and calm, and assume that things won't always go smoothly
+### Assume that things won't always go smoothly

     "Unfortunately, the nature of full-stack testing is that things can and do go wrong from time to time."
     -- https://github.com/teampoltergeist/poltergeist#troubleshooting

-* sometimes things will not work as expected and you have no idea why.
-Debugging sessions can be huge time sinks with seemingly no progress being made.
+* _sometimes_ things will not work as expected and you have no idea why.
+Debugging sessions can be huge time sinks with seemingly no progress.
 Accept and deal with it.

-* Timebox the debugging sessions, and try to put a messy test in place if you can, rather than not having a test at all.
+* Timebox a debugging session, and put an imperfect/partial/messy test in place if you can, rather than no test at all.

-* Stop debugging after the timebox ends and start with a fresh, calm mind on the next morning.
+* Stop debugging when you're exhausted/frustrated and get something else done.
+Retry with a fresh, calm mind on the next morning.

-* Show the test to another developer and debug together.
+* Show/explain the test to another developer (or a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) and debug together.

-* Sometimes you'll have to stop when 80% of a feature is tested

 * Sometimes you'll have to disable a spec that fails intermittently until you get a change to debug it thoroughly.